openmobilityfoundation/mobility-data-specification/general-information.md

 	*Agency adds rule disallowing parking on waterfront path, begins receiving data on events within area.*

 Agencies that wish to use Geography-Driven Events do so by requiring a new `event_geographies` field in status events.
 When an Agency is using Geography-Driven Events, Providers must emit a new `changed_geographies` status event whenever a vehicle in a trip enters or leaves a Geography managed by a Policy.

-During the Beta period for this feature, location and telemtry data remain required fields.
-This allows Aggencies to test Geography-Driven Events, measuring its accuracy and efficacy against regulatory systems based on precise location data.
-After the beta period, if Geography-Driven Events is deemed by OMF to be accurate and effective, the specification will evolve to allow cities to use Geography-Driven Events in lieu of location or telemtry data.
+During the Beta period for this feature, location and telemetry data remain required fields.
+This allows Agencies to test Geography-Driven Events, measuring its accuracy and efficacy against regulatory systems based on precise location data.
+After the beta period, if Geography-Driven Events is deemed by the OMF to be accurate and effective, the specification will evolve to allow cities to use Geography-Driven Events in lieu of location or telemetry data.

 [Top][toc]